jonlpersson/ed-latimore/site/_drafts/the-tao-of-jeet-kune-do-21-quotes--6-big-ideas.md

 ## **Self-Knowledge**

 * ***"The consciousness of self is the greatest hindrance to the proper execution of all physical action."***<br><br>Most people aren't thinking about you.
 In fact, most people don't even know that you exist.
 You're worried about looking foolish or falling out of favor with them, and it's keeping you from executing in your life.<br><br>One day they'll die.
 So will you.
 What they think is ephemeral.
-What they do is is ephemeral.
-These conditions apply to you as well.
-Don't let something temporary and meaningless ruin your temporary and meaningless time on this planet.
+What they do is ephemeral.
+These conditions apply to you as well.<br><br>Don't let something temporary and meaningless ruin your temporary and meaningless time on this planet.
 * ***"Relationship is understanding.
 It is a process of self-revelation.
 Relationship is the mirror in which you discover yourself — to be is to be related."***<br><br>We only develop and learn about ourselves in relation to other people.
 We learn the most vital skill, communication—verbal and non-verbal—by constantly interaction with others.<br><br>We learn to love, respect, care for, and empathize by interacting with others.
 Even our aims in competition, to defeat and overtake, also depend on understanding our opponent.
 And how we treat that opponent determines whether or not they become our enemy.&nbsp;
 * "**Self-expression is total, immediate, without conception of time, and you can only express that if you are free, physically and mentally, from fragmentation."**<br><br>Whenever you hold part of yourself back, you're holding all of yourself back.
 Expression is only possible when the totalality of your being is free to be.
 Practical speaking, this is expressed in the idea of the saying "A chain is only as strong as its weakest link."<br><br>​​​What this means is that you can only be as effective as the most ineffective part of you.
 While you may get lucky a few times at the beginning, as the stakes get higher more of your weaknesses will revealed as more of you will be demanded to meet the challenges you face.&nbsp;
 * **"To know oneself is to study oneself in action with another person."**<br><br>We can learn a lot from observing how we interact with other people, but in a rather unsuspecting manner.
 When a character trait in another person pleases you, it's one that you wish you had.
 When a character trait in another person annoys you, it's one that you have and haven't made peace with yet.<br><br>In this way, one of the highest forms of self-development is awareness of the reactions you have when interacting with other people. &nbsp;